AdobeDocs/experience-manager-64.en/help/communities/using/accessing-ugc-with-srp.md

 All AEM Communities components and features are built on the [social component framework (SCF)](../../communities/using/scf.md), which invokes the SocialResourceProvider API to access all user generated content (UGC).

 Before a community site is created, the [storage resource provider (SRP)](../../communities/using/working-with-srp.md) must be configured to select an implementation consistent with the underlying [topology](../../communities/using/topologies.md).
-The SRP implementations are based on three storage options :
+The SRP implementations are based on three storage options:

 1. [ASRP](../../communities/using/asrp.md) - Adobe on-demand storage
 1. [MSRP](../../communities/using/msrp.md) - MongoDB